People who own or lease certain Audi models and had problems with their car’s transmission.

 The attorneys are investigating whether a defect is in the transmissions is causing a number of issues in the cars, including “juddering,” “clunking,” and trouble shifting gears.
 If so, they may be able to file a class action lawsuit against Audi.

-Had an issue with your transmission?
-Tell us about by filling out the form on this page.
-Any information you can provide can help the attorneys determine whether Audi can be sued over this problem.
 If a class action is filed and is successful, drivers may be able to get their money back for repairs.

 What Signs or Symptoms Could Indicate a Problem with the Transmission?